Star Trek: First Contact: Cast

-Several of The Next Generation's recurring characters also appeared in the film; Dwight Schultz reprised his role of Lieutenant Reginald Barclay and Patti Yasutake briefly appeared as Nurse Alyssa Ogawa.
+Some of The Next Generation's recurring characters also appeared in the film; Dwight Schultz reprised his role of Lieutenant Reginald Barclay and Patti Yasutake briefly appeared as Nurse Alyssa Ogawa.
 Whoopi Goldberg was not asked to return as Guinan, a wise bartender whose homeworld was destroyed by the Borg.
 Goldberg only learned about the decision through the newspapers.
 "What can I say?
 I wanted to do it because I didn't think you could do anything about the Borg without [my character]", she said, "but apparently you can, so they don't need me."

-Michael Horton appears as a bloodied and stoic Starfleet Security Officer; his character would be given the name Lt.
+Michael Horton appears as a bloodied and stoic Starfleet Security Officer; his character was given the name Lt.
 Daniels in the next Star Trek film.
-Neal McDonough plays Lt.
-Hawk, the Enterprise helmsman who aids in the defense of the ship until he is assimilated and killed.
-McDonough was cavalier about his role as a disposable "redshirt", saying that since one of the characters in the deflector dish battle had to die, "that would be me".
+As with many Star Trek productions, new, disposable "redshirt" characters are killed off over the course of the plot.
+Neal McDonough plays Hawk, the Enterprise helmsman who aids in the defense of the ship until he is assimilated and killed.
+McDonough was cavalier about his role as a redshirt, saying that since one of the characters in the deflector dish battle had to die, "that would be me".
+"Resistance is futile", the Borg's tagline, was spoken by Jeff Coopwood.

-The third draft of the script added cameos by two actors from the sister television series Star Trek: Voyager, which was in its third season when the film was released.
-Robert Picardo appears as the Enterprises Emergency Medical Hologram; Picardo played the holographic Doctor in Voyager.
-He won the cameo after suggesting to producers that the Enterprise should have the same technology as Voyager.
+The film also features cameos by two actors from the sister television series Star Trek: Voyager, which was in its third season at release.
+Robert Picardo, who played Voyager's holographic Doctor, was asked to appear as Enterprise's Emergency Medical Hologram after suggesting to producers that the two vessels should share similar technology.
 Picardo's line "I'm a doctor, not a door stop", is an allusion to the Star Trek original series character Dr. Leonard McCoy.
 Picardo's fellow Voyager actor Ethan Phillips, who played Neelix, cameos as a nightclub maître d' in the holodeck scene.
-Phillips recalled that the producers wanted the fans to be left guessing whether he was the person who played Neelix or not, as he did not appear in the credits; "It was just kind of a goofy thing to do."
+Phillips recalled that the producers wanted the fans to be left guessing whether he was the person who played Neelix or not, as he did not appear in the credits.
 During production, there were incorrect rumors that Avery Brooks would reprise his role as Star Trek: Deep Space Nine captain Benjamin Sisko.
-As with many Star Trek productions, new, disposable redshirt characters are killed off over the course of the plot.